top of page

 Questions to Ask Yor Doctor: For NICU Parents

 If your newborn is receiving care in a neonatal intensive care unit (NICU), you will want to learn as much as you can about your baby’s health.
-Use the questions below to help prepare for the next time you speak with your healthcare provider.
-Click here for a downloadable copy of the questions.
+Use these questions to help prepare for the next time you speak with your healthcare provider or click below to download the questions.

 Do you have a non-emergency topic that you'd like more information about?
 You can submit a question to our "Ask the Dr.!" team and we'll do our best to include in it our periodic video updates.
 If you have an emergency question or concern, please contact your provider.